ossd-s23/project-evaluation/OpenCV_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+No, as there is a steep learning curve to learn how to even use OpenCV, let alone begint to contribute to it.

 __Do the maintainers respond helpfully to questions in issues?__
+Yes, issues get resloved fairly quickly and there is often much discussion

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+Yes, they have set up a very friendly environment for discussion

 __Do pull requests get reviewed?__
+Yes

 __Do maintainers thank people for their contributions?__
+Not that I see.

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+Contributors must have an understanding of computer vision fundamentals as well as C++/Python.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+No, someone in the discussions mentioned "OpenCV will run on anything.
+Even on a Raspberry Pi", which is very suprising to me.